QPeiran/PythonStatistics/README.md

 Step 2-7: loop out the final data for analysis as "prepared data"

+Key Points:
+#using outer/full join to perserve at much raw data as possible (concat)

 #pd.Timestamp("timestamp aliked data") => return a "timestamp"

 #pd.Timedelta(t2-t1) => return the time difference between t1 and t2